 “There's no way that you can work full time [at] minimum wage and have a family.
 It's impossible,” Land told NPR in 2019.
 Similar to what you see in the show, Land said her personal expenses would rack up because she had to pay for her own gas between houses, and “sometimes the travel time between houses would be a half an hour.”
 She also had to wash her own rags, which required “a few loads of laundry” every week.
 Even finding childcare for her daughter Mia required that she prove she was gainfully employed to get a special “voucher.”
 But then most daycares either wouldn’t take the voucher or wouldn’t accept a child under two years old.
-The Netflix series depicts this painstakingly: each time Alex comes close to catching a break, a new crisis arises, demonstrating how heartbreakingly improbable it is to escape poverty within the US’ broken social system.
+The Netflix series depicts this painstakingly: each time Alex comes close to catching a break, a new problem arises, demonstrating how heartbreakingly improbable it is to escape poverty within the US’ broken social system.

 Because it’s billed as a miniseries, Maid is unlikely to get a Season 2.
 Much of the story pulls directly from Land’s own life and closely follows the details from her memoir.
 The book ends with Land finally having enough time and money to visit Missoula, Montana, her dream city.
 This is similar to the show’s finale.
 In the final moments, Alex says goodbye to her mom and sets a driving destination to Missoula.
 She boards a ferry and narrates that her “happiest day” is about to begin.
 She and her daughter Maddy are going to drive 566 miles to Missoula, where she’ll live for four years as she studies to be a writer.
 “Most people would bet against a single mom putting herself through college,” she says.
 “But they don’t know what it took to get here.
 338 toilets cleaned.
 Seven types of govt. assistance.
 Nine separate moves.
 One night on the ferry station floor, and the entire third year of my daughter’s life.”
 The last scene is Alex and Maddy hiking up Sentinel Mountain in Montana to enjoy the view.